-There is nothing worse or dangerous in the kitchen than a dull knife.
+There is nothing worse or more dangerous in the kitchen than a dull knife.
 This stone will allow you to give even your dullest knives a great sharp edge.
-(My brother is always a welcome house guest, especially when he brings is sharpening stone and hones my knives!)
+(My brother is always a welcome house guest, especially when he brings his sharpening stone and hones my knives!)

 For the cook who is willing to try something new, a Sous Vide cooker is a great gift.
 Never will you eat dry pork chops again!

 Of course, if you are going to be carrying around a big hot pan, you are going to need a set of gloves to go with it.
 Your wife’s floral printed gloves are not going to cut it.